Estimated reading time: 11 minutes

 The first $100 from WordPress advertising deposited into my business bank account was mind-blowing.

-This took my blog about 5 months to generate, but I could have earned much more self-hosted.
+It took about 5 months to generate my blog, but I could have earned much more self-hosted.

-I made money blogging, and I started to wonder how I could make even more extra money.
+I made money blogging and wondered how to make even more extra money.

 The Importance Of Networking While Blogging